-The student refines the public-speaking skills introduced and developed in Levels 1 and 2 and is introduced to the additional skills of reporting on controversial information without bias, assembling and organizing relevant information for persuasion, and commenting on the nature and relevance of support in the arguments of others for presentations at the high-intermediate to low-advanced level.
+The student refines the public-speaking skills introduced and developed in Semester I and is introduced to the additional skills of reporting on controversial information without bias, assembling and organizing relevant information for persuasion, and commenting on the nature and relevance of support in the arguments of others for presentations at the intermediate to high-intermediate level.
 Emphasis is on orally presenting information derived from written or visual texts.
+Students will also increase their use of academic vocabulary and demonstrate level-appropriate oral grammar and fluency.